VA Benefits for Dependents of Disabled Veterans

 - Work study

-Home Loan Programs for Surviving Spouses
+Does VA Offer Home Loan Programs for Surviving Spouses?

-Surviving spouses may be eligible for VA-backed home loan programs if they obtain a Certificate of Eligibility (COE) to show the lender that they qualify for this benefit.
+Yes, surviving spouses may be eligible for VA-backed home loan programs if they obtain a Certificate of Eligibility (COE) to show the lender that they qualify for this benefit.
 To qualify for a COE as the surviving spouse, at least one of the following must be true about the veteran:

-- The veteran is missing in action (MIA)
+- The veteran is missing in action (MIA).

-- The veteran is a prisoner of war (POW)
+- The veteran is a prisoner of war (POW).

-- The veteran died while in service or from a service-connected condition and the surviving spouse did not remarry
+- The veteran died while in service or from a service-connected condition, and the surviving spouse did not remarry.

-- The veteran died while in service or from a service-connected condition and the surviving spouse did not remarry before they were 57 years old or before December 16, 2003
+- The veteran died while in service or from a service-connected condition, and the surviving spouse did not remarry before they were 57 years old or before December 16, 2003.

-- The veteran had been totally disabled and then died, but their disability may not have been the cause of death (in certain situations)
+- The veteran had been totally disabled and then died, but their disability may not have been the cause of death (in certain situations).

 After applying for the COE, surviving spouses must decide on both the type of loan they are looking to get and the private bank or mortgage company that is serving as their lender.
 From there, the lender will undergo a process of deciding whether the surviving spouse’s loan application should be accepted.

-Family Servicemembers’ Group Life Insurance (FSGLI) offers coverage for the spouse and dependent children of service members covered under full-time Servicemembers’ Group Life Insurance (SGLI).
-With FSGLI, spouses can get up to a maximum of $100,000 (cannot exceed the servicemember’s SGLI coverage) while dependent children can get up to $10,000 in coverage.
+Yes, Family Servicemembers’ Group Life Insurance (FSGLI) offers coverage for the spouse and dependent children of service members covered under full-time Servicemembers’ Group Life Insurance (SGLI).

-Burial Benefits for Dependents
+Are There VA Burial Benefits for Dependents?

-Certain veterans and their dependents are eligible for burial benefits through VA based on several criteria.
-There are two types of burial benefits: the burial itself, and compensation for the costs of the burial.
-Both have specific eligibility requirements and are handled by two different entities within VA: (1) National Cemetery Administration (NCA) and (2) Veterans Benefits Administration (VBA).
-Eligibility for burial in a VA national cemetery is handled by the National Cemetery Scheduling Office, and a determination of eligibility will only be made after a veteran requests a burial.
+There are two types of burial benefits: the burial itself and compensation for the costs of the burial.
+Both have specific eligibility requirements and are handled by two different entities within VA:

 VA Survivors Pension for Dependents

-VA Survivors Pension offers monthly payments to qualified surviving spouses and unmarried dependent children of wartime veterans who meet certain income and net worth limits set forth by Congress.
 Surviving spouses may be eligible for this benefit if they have not remarried after the veteran’s death, and if the deceased veteran did not receive a dishonorable discharge and their service meets at least one of the requirements listed below:

-- Entered active duty after September 7, 1980, and served at least 24 months or the full period for which they were called or ordered to active duty (with some exceptions), with at least 1 day during a covered wartime period; or
+- Entered active duty after September 7, 1980, and served at least 24 months or the full period for which they were called or ordered to active duty (with some exceptions), with at least one day during a covered wartime period; or

-- Was an officer and started on active duty after October 16, 1981, and had not previously served on active duty for at least 24 months
+- Was an officer and started on active duty after October 16, 1981, and had not previously served on active duty for at least 24 months.

 Dependent children may be eligible for this benefit if they are unmarried and under the age of 18, under 23 and attending a VA-approved school, or unable to care for themselves due to a disability that happened before age 18.